CatOrmerod/tech-blog/README.md

 ## Description & LIVE DEPLOYED WEBSITE
 ---
-The app can be viewed live [here](https://tech-blog-ormerod.herokuapp.com/).
-For more information see below.
+ (Previously deployed on Heroku — free tier discontinued 2022)  For more information see below.

 ## Screenshots